digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 "Set" button on the remote device until its light starts blinking, then press and hold the "Set" button on the modem until it double beeps, and the light of the remote device (switch) goes off.
 Done.

+For some of the more sophisticated devices the complete linking process can no longer be done with the set buttons, but requires software like e.g. [Insteon Terminal](https://github.com/pfrommerd/insteon-terminal).

 ## Installation and Configuration